 You need at least one HAN sensor from Futurehome connected to be able to use the Power Manager service.
 With only the HAN sensor connected, you will receive information when you exceed the limit set in kW per hour, but the Power Manager service will not be able to control any of your devices to avoid exceeding the limit.

-With the HAN sensor and at least one other connected device (thermostat, water boiler or electric car charger), the Power Manager service will both optimise the unit against the spot price and set the limit for kW per hour (grid rental).
+With the HAN sensor and at least one other connected device (thermostat, water boiler or electric car charger), the Power Manager service will both optimise the unit against the spot price and set the limit for kWh per hour (grid rental).

-The more devices connected and the more power values (kW) entered in the Power Manager panel the better performance of the Power Manager service.
+The more devices connected and the more power values (kW) entered in the Power Manager the better performance of the Power Manager service.

 By using the Power Manager service, you will save on your electricity bill in three ways: